Students: Answers to Commonly Asked Questions

-This is the first year I am filing an Illinois tax return.
+This is the first year I am filing an Illinois Individual Income Tax return.
 Can I file electronically?

-If you are a first-time IL-1040 filer you will have the option to file your income tax return using either the tax preparation software or the MyTax Illinois method.
+If you are a first-time IL-1040 filer you will have the option to file your income tax return by completing and mailing a paper IL-1040 or filing through a tax preparer or third-party electronic software.
 However, you must have an Illinois identification number or driver’s license number on file with the Illinois Secretary of State to file using these methods.
 You may also use a professional tax preparer to file your tax return electronically.

-If you are a part-year resident (you lived in Illinois for part of the year) you must file Form IL-1040 and Schedule NR if you were required to file a federal income tax return, or your Illinois base income from Schedule NR is greater than your Illinois exemption allowance on Schedule NR.
+As a Part-year resident (you lived in Illinois for part of the year), you must file Form IL-1040 and Schedule NR if you were required to file a federal income tax return, or your Illinois base income from Schedule NR is greater than your Illinois exemption allowance on Schedule NR.

-If you are a nonresident you must file Form IL-1040 and Schedule NR if your Illinois base income from Schedule NR is greater than your Illinois exemption allowance on Schedule NR.
+As a Nonresident, you must file Form IL-1040 and Schedule NR if your Illinois base income from Schedule NR is greater than your Illinois exemption allowance on Schedule NR.